-Table A-2-- Modified Ambient Aerosol CNC Quantitative Fit Testing Protocol for Filtering Facepiece Respirators
+Table A-2 - Modified Ambient Aerosol CNC Quantitative Fit Testing Protocol for Filtering Facepiece Respirators

-Exercises1 Exercise procedure Measurement procedure Bending Over The test subject shall bend at the waist, as if going to touch his/her toes for 50 seconds and inhale 2 times at the bottom2.
+Exercises 1 Exercise procedure Measurement procedure Bending Over The test subject shall bend at the waist, as if going to touch his/her toes for 50 seconds and inhale 2 times at the bottom 2 .
 A 20 second ambient sample, followed by a 30 second mask sample.
 Talking The test subject shall talk out loud slowly and loud enough so as to be heard clearly by the test conductor for 30 seconds.
 He/she will either read from a prepared text such as the Rainbow Passage, count backward from 100, or recite a memorized poem or song.
 A 30 second mask sample.
-Head Side-to- Side The test subject shall stand in place, slowly turning his/her head from side to side for 30 seconds and inhale 2 times at each extreme 2 .
+Head Side- to-Side The test subject shall stand in place, slowly turning his/her head from side to side for 30 seconds and inhale 2 times at each extreme 2 .
 A 30 second mask sample.
-Head Up-and- Down The test subject shall stand in place, slowly moving his/her head up and down for 39 seconds and inhale 2 times at each extreme 2 .
+Head Up- and-Down The test subject shall stand in place, slowly moving his/her head up and down for 39 seconds and inhale 2 times at each extreme 2 .
 A 30 second mask sample followed by a 9 second ambient sample.

-1 Exercises are listed in the order in which they are to be administered.
-2 It is optional for test subjects to take additional breaths at other times during this exercise.
+1Exercises are listed in the order in which they are to be administered.

-[(4)](6) Controlled negative pressure (CNP) quantitative fit testing procedure.
+(6) Controlled negative pressure (CNP) quantitative fit testing procedure.